 “Done right, tribal ambient music twists its way deep into your head to become something of a mass for your primal mind, a harmonic key that opens a path to your inner pre-Dawn-of-Man self and connects, in part, on a purely instinctual level..”
 John Shanahan

-For the past ten years, Shane Morris has been producing expansive and uncompromising ambient, tribal, electronic music both in studio releases and live performances.
+For more than a decade, Shane Morris has been producing expansive and uncompromising ambient, tribal, electronic music both in studio releases and live performances.
 Defying any easy categorization, Morris draws from a well of sources including early electronic music, ambient, African and Caribbean drumming, pre-Hispanic music of the Americas, jazz, psychedelia, and folk traditions from around the world.

 The core of Shane’s unique sound is an amalgam of poly-rhythmic drumming, ethereal soundscapes, and indigenous wind and percussion instruments.
 With these tools, Shane creates sonic spaces that reflect, as well as introspects.
 Morris brews an ancient-modern mix of organic acoustic and digital electronics that pay tribute to past cultures while creating a new language for the present.
 Shane’s undivided attention to detail and dynamics, sound and spatialization, textures and harmonies, are features that can be found in each of his compositions.